 As we’re entering the busy season for real estate, there’s a lot of new listings coming on the market.
 Pricing tends to be one of the components that’s important for a successful sale and we spend a lot of time having conversations with the sellers about it.
 There’s three pricing strategies that I always talk about with my sellers.
-There’s pricing it high and hoping that somebody negotiates so you are leaving room for negotiation.
-There’s pricing it right, which is what’s the house going to sell for in today’s market.
+There’s pricing it high and hoping that somebody puts in an offer that leaves you room for negotiation.
+There’s pricing it right, which is what the house is going to sell for in today’s market.
 Then there’s pricing it low and hoping that you’re going to get competitive offers to bid up the end sales price.

 Even though inventory is low right now in the Conejo Valley and in many of the surrounding areas, our suggestion is not to go pricing it high.
 Buyers are pretty savvy and you’re not going to get the buyers in the front door for showings.

 Our recommendation and our track record has shown you have to price it right for the market.
 Take a look at what has sold recently and what is available.
 Take into account any upgrades in the home, the neighborhood, the yard size.
 I’m very analytical, which most of you know; I have a good sense of the market on pricing and it’s pretty important to price it right in order to create the demand for the buyers.
 Enough demand for the home and the buyers will actually bid it up when they submit offers to purchase the home.

 Let’s just say you have a price in mind.
 You are thinking, “I would love to get X,” and we price it at that number.
 What we’ve seen is often times by pricing it right and creating that marketing momentum and that demand, we will actually get you higher than X. Pricing it right can actually get you above your dream price.
 It’s working out that the buyers are that excited about the property, that they actually come in and they bid it even higher than you actually have thought about because they so want the house.